ChandraPrakash-Bathula/Pager-App/README.md

 # Pager App

-This is a React.JS Application.
+This is a React.JS based application with tailwind as the CSS framework.